 3. Organize how your contacts are sorted

-- Use the Advanced Search to filter your contacts by their location, when they were added, and more.
+- Use the Advanced Search to filter your contacts by their location, company, address or by the date they were added.

-- Private Tags are exclusive to your private FullContact address book and the ones that you have added yourself; Smart Tags are default tags from FullContact that are added to your account.
+- Private Tags are exclusive to your private FullContact address book and the ones that you have added yourself

-- You can view all of your Sources at the bottom of the Tags dashboard.
+- You can view all of your Sync Sources at the bottom of the Tags dashboard.

-- You can click on any of your Sources to view individual address books.
+- You can click on any of your Sources to view contacts in individual address books.